radiantlogic-v8/documentation-new/documentation/installation/managing-self-signed-certificates.md

 ## Updating server certificate across multiple pods

-If you have a multi-node cluster (e.g., with fid-0, fid-1, fid-N pods), you can perform a StatefulSet certificate update by following these steps:
+For multiple pods (e.g., with fid-0, fid-1, fid-N), you can perform a StatefulSet certificate update by following these steps:

 * Copy the certificates to all pods.